-A startling variety of chords are voiced by simple shapes formed of a tritone combined with different fifos, as illustrated next for the Ionian mode (some are rootless, all are in the mode).

-Chords From Non-Classical Modes
+This illustrates, for the Ionian mode, that a startling variety of chords are voiced by simple shapes formed of a tritone combined with different fifos (some are rootless, all are in the mode).
+Chords From Non-Classical Modes.

-Non-classical modes provide many new chords.
-Here follow some examples.
+This illustrates that non-classical modes provide many new chords.
 The strongly dissonant chords formed of two tritones offset by half tone would tend to be voiced in context as a stacked tritone and fourth with no internal half tones.
 This shape has a rich sound with a dissonant edge.
 The weakly dissonant chords formed of two tritones offset by a whole tone can be played with all notes in any inversion.
 The chords formed of two tritones offset by a minor third have a circular symmetry (same shape in all inversions) that produces a unique sound I have come think of as "sweet" because too much of it sets my teach on edge, like ingesting too much of a sugary sweet.